- What other names is Black Cohosh known by?

 Possibly Effective for...

 - Menopausal symptoms.
-Research shows that taking some black cohosh products can reduce some symptoms of menopause.
-However, the benefits are only modest.
-Black cohosh might lessen the frequency of hot flashes.
+Research shows that some black cohosh extracts can reduce some symptoms of menopause when taken by mouth.
 Most of this research is for a specific commercial black cohosh product, Remifemin.
+Research shows that the effects of Remifemin on menopausal symptoms are comparable to hormone therapy.
 The benefits may not occur with all products that contain black cohosh.

-Research using black cohosh products other than Remifemin have not always shown benefits for menopausal symptoms.
-Some of these studies show that these other black cohosh products do not reduce hot flashes or menopausal symptoms any better than a sugar pill ("placebo").
+Research using black cohosh products other than Remifemin has not always shown benefits for menopausal symptoms.
+Some studies show that other black cohosh products do not reduce hot flashes or menopausal symptoms any better than a sugar pill ("placebo").

 Insufficient Evidence to Rate Effectiveness for...

 - Breast cancer.
 One study suggests that taking black cohosh supplements is linked to a deceased risk of breast cancer.
 However, other research has found no link.
-One study found that taking black cohosh might increase survival in women already diagnosed with breast cancer.
+Results from one study shows that taking black cohosh might increase survival in women already diagnosed with breast cancer.

 - Heart disease.
-Early research shows that taking 40 mg of a specific black cohosh extract (CR BNO 1055) daily does not lower the risk of heart disease in postmenopausal women.
+Early research shows that taking 40 mg per day of a specific black cohosh extract (CR BNO 1055) does not reduce the risk of heart disease in postmenopausal women.

 - Mental function.
 Early research suggests that taking 128 mg of black cohosh daily for 12 months does not improve memory or attention in postmenopausal women.

 - Infertility.
-Some early research suggests that taking black cohosh plus clomiphene citrate can increase pregnancy rates in infertile women compared to clomiphene citrate alone.
-Other research shows that taking black cohosh with clomiphene results in pregnancy rates that are similar to those found when clomiphene is taken with another fertility drug.
+Early research suggests that taking 120 mg per day of black cohosh extract plus 150 mg of clomiphene citrate can increase pregnancy rates in infertile women compared to clomiphene citrate alone.
+Other research shows that taking 120 mg of black cohosh with 150 mg of clomiphene citrate results in pregnancy rates that are similar to those found when clomiphene citrate is taken with another fertility drug.

 - Induction of labor.
 Some people report that black cohosh can help start labor.
 As many as 45% of nurse-midwives use black cohosh to start labor in pregnant women at term.
 Despite its common use, there is no reliable scientific evidence that black cohosh works for this purpose.

 - Migraine headache.
-Early research shows that taking 50 mg of black cohosh plus soy isoflavones and dong quai daily for 24 weeks can reduce the occurrence of menstrual migraines.
+Early research shows that taking 25 mg of black cohosh extract plus 75 mg of soy extract and 50 mg of dong quai two times per day for 24 weeks reduces the occurrence of menstrual migraines.

 - Osteoarthritis.
-Early research suggests that taking a specific product containing black cohosh (Reumalex) twice daily for 2 months improves pain, but not joint function, in people with osteoarthritis.
+Early research suggests that taking a specific product containing black cohosh and other ingredients (Reumalex) daily for 2 months improves pain, but not joint function, in people with osteoarthritis.

 - Weak bones (Osteoporosis).
-Evidence regarding the benefit of black cohosh for treating or preventing osteoporosis is unclear.
-Some early research shows that taking a specific black cohosh product (CR BNO 1055, Klimadynon/Menofem, Bionorica AG) daily for 12 weeks increases markers of bone formation in postmenopausal women.
-However, other research shows that taking the same black cohosh extract does not improve bone mineral density.
-It is not known if these black cohosh products can reduce the risk of bone fractures.
+Evidence regarding the benefit of black cohosh for treating or preventing osteoporosis is conflicting.
+One study shows that taking a product containing 40 mg of black cohosh (Remifemin, Schaper & Brümmer) for 3 months improves bone formation and reduces the breakdown of bone.
+Another study shows that taking a different product containing 40 mg of black cohosh extract (CR BNO 1055, Klimadynon/Menofem, Bionorica AG) for 3 months increases markers of bone formation in postmenopausal women.
+However, other research shows that taking this black cohosh product does not improve bone mineral density.
+It is not known if black cohosh reduces the risk of bone fractures.

 - Rheumatoid arthritis.
-Early evidence suggests that taking a specific product containing black cohosh (Reumalex) twice daily for 2 months improves pain, but not joint function, in people with rheumatoid arthritis.
+Early research suggests that taking a specific product containing black cohosh (Reumalex, Gerard House Ltd.) twice daily for 2 months improves pain, but not joint function, in people with rheumatoid arthritis.

 - Bug bites.